Burnside Avenue station: Station layout

 This elevated station has three tracks and two island platforms, and is the only express station on the elevated portion of the Jerome Avenue Line.
-The only other express station on the Jerome Avenue Line is the underground 149th Street–Grand Concourse station.
-The 4 stops here at all times.
+The only other express station on the Jerome Avenue Line is the underground 149th Street–Hostos station.
+The 4 stops there at all times.

-The 2008 artwork here is called How to Get to the Moon by Laura Battle, which speaks about the relationship between the sun and moon as well as day and night.
+The 2008 artwork there is called How to Get to the Moon by Laura Battle, which speaks about the relationship between the sun and moon as well as day and night.

 Exits

 Four exits lead from the mezzanine to either southern corner of Burnside and Jerome Avenues, with two staircases to each corner.
 There are extra side exits from the wooden mezzanine near the stairs to the platform, and the station is three to four stories above street level.